mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     ![](../assets/lp_subdomain-processing.png)

+    >[!NOTE]
+    >
-    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
+    >Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
 Learn more in [this section](delegate-subdomain.md#subdomain-validation).<!--Do we need the validation step when using a domain that has already been delegated?-->

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to create landing page presets.